theHostileNegotiator/KWBandage/PatchNotes.md

 2. Upgraded texture has Nod Emblem instead of Marked of Kane
 	* Adjusted texture
 		* Reduced resolution as texture compile is 256^2, the ArtPack came with 128^2
+3. Cloned units can still slow down vehicles
+	* Created a second weapon with the AttributeModifierNugget removed to be used by the clonned versions
 #### Shadow Team
 1. Members can be left behind when squad is moving
 	* Increased Shadows speed so it is faster than the squad speed